ksaaskil/django-postgres-skaffold-k8s/ARTICLE.md

 published: true
 description: Learn Kubernetes concepts such as deployments, services, and jobs
 tags: django,kubernetes,beginner,skaffold
-series: Learning local development on Kubernetes with Skaffold
+series: How to develop Kubernetes-native applications with Skaffold
 ---

 In this article, we'll see how to deploy the Django application built in [Part 2](https://dev.to/ksaaskil/setting-up-django-app-with-postgres-database-and-health-check-2cpd) of this series to local Kubernetes cluster.
 We'll be using [Skaffold](https://skaffold.dev/) for the deployment.
 Skaffold offers support for multiple [profiles](https://skaffold.dev/docs/environment/profiles/), making it useful both local development with hot code reloading as well as production deployments.